 A very useful app for your phone is Maps Me which can be used off-line and has all the paths plus the numbered marker posts on when zoomed in.

 The Combe Valley Greenway, a route for pedestrians, cyclists and horses, runs all the way from Sidley in the west to Crowhurst Road near Upper Wilting Farm in the east and mostly runs just east and south of the new link road, Combe Valley Way.
 In the East it will eventually link up with the proposed Hastings Greenway.

 Greenway Access from Sidley

 From the Sidley car park shown on the map, at the end of Glovers Lane (just the end of the lane really), there is a permissive equestrian route (part of the Greenway) running North to the North Bexhill Access Road (NBAR) where it links with a footpath/cycleway which follows the NBAR to the North-West.
 The Equestrian route then continues North via a ford to where it joins Buckholt Lane just West of the bridge across Combe Valley Way between marker posts MP30 and MP29.
-However at the moment it is closed because of the new road construction and there is a diversion signed.
+The ford can be impassable to walkers during times of flood.